Mark 1

 Capernaum

 For most of Jesus’ ministry, He lived among fishermen and went back and forth from Capernaum.
-The Sea of Galilee wants a sea but a lake and also called Gennesaret, Chinoreth Tiberius, because it was shaped like a harp, it was one of several fishing towns, villages.
+The Sea of Galilee wasn’t a sea but a lake and also called Gennesaret, Chinoreth Tiberius, because it was shaped like a harp, it was one of several fishing towns, villages.

 Capernaum’s population is believed to have been less than 2000 and had one long street on the shoreline of the sea of Galilee.
 It had a fish market, the location of which has been discovered.
 Josephus records that, at one time 230 fishing boats worked on the Sea of Galilee.